 - Tasks scheduled for next week: Any tasks not completed last week should top this list.
-After that, list the tasks planned for the next week.
+After that, list tasks planned for the next week.

-How project tracking software can help: Our favorite addition to this section is a customized report.
-Using project tracking software, you can send a weekly prompt for team members to submit their status summary, key accomplishments and upcoming tasks for the next week, and the system will automatically collate that information into report format.
+How project tracking software can help: Our favorite addition to this section is a customized status report.
+Using project tracking software, you can send a weekly prompt for team members to submit their status summary, key accomplishments, and upcoming tasks for the next week, and the system will automatically collate that information into report format.